-If you’re running a limited company, there are certain details you must include on your invoices by law, and others which should be included.
+If you’re running a limited company, there are certain details you must include on your invoices by law and others which should be included.
 Your aim is to provide accurate information which fully describes what services are included, and concise company details to ensure that you get paid correctly, and on time.
+Writing an invoice can be straightforward, once you understand all the details that will need to be featured.

-The details a business must include on an invoice depend on the business structure they use (sole trader / partnership or limited company), and whether or not they are registered for VAT.
+The details a business must include on an invoice depending on the business structure they use (sole trader/partnership or limited company), and whether or not they are registered for VAT.

 Details you should include on a limited company invoice